chiefy/chiefy.github.io/src/posts/2016-02-24-wercker-seneca-ecs-tutorial-part-3.md

 Plan: 10 to add, 0 to change, 0 to destroy.
 ```

 As you can see from the last line of output, Terraform is planning on creating 10 resources.
-Later if you need to modify any of your AWS infrastructure, you can change your templates, and once again `plan` and `apply` and Terraform will magically manage the changes for you.
+Later if you need to modify any of your AWS infrastructure, you can change your templates, and once again `npm run ecs-plan` and `npm run ecs-apply` and Terraform will magically manage the changes for you.
 Next, apply the plan and actually create the infrastructure.
 You should only have to perform this once unless you plan on creating an ECS cluster per-environment (dev/stage/prod).

 ```
-$ terrform apply
+$ npm run apply-ecs
 ...
 this will take 5-10 minutes
 ...